-CLVT SHAREHOLDER ALERT: Jakubowitz Law Reminds Clarivate Shareholders Of A Lead Plaintiff Deadline Of March 25, 2022
+CLVT SHAREHOLDER ALERT: Jakubowitz Law Reminds Clarivate Shareholders of a Lead Plaintiff Deadline of March 25, 2022

-NEW YORK, March 11, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Clarivate Plc (NYSE: CLVT).
+NEW YORK , March 18, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Clarivate Plc (NYSE: CLVT).

 To receive updates on the lawsuit, fill out the form:

-The lawsuit seeks to recover losses for shareholders who purchased Clarivate between February 26, 2021 and December 27, 2021.
+The lawsuit seeks to recover losses for shareholders who purchased Clarivate between November 10, 2020 and February 2, 2022.

 Shareholders interested in acting as a lead plaintiff representing the class of wronged shareholders have until March 25, 2022 to petition the court.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.